How to Avoid a Utility Shutoff

 To save on energy, make it a habit to turn off lights and devices when you’re not in a room.
 You can also look into a smart plug, which you can schedule to turn and off at certain times, but could also track how much energy you're using.
 Just be sure to wait for a sale so you can scoop up the best deals on smart plugs.

-Not having enough to keep the lights on and the heater going during the cooler months is a scary, unsettling thought indeed.
+Not having enough to keep the lights on and the heater going during the cooler months is scary.
 But know there are resources at your disposal, and things you can do in your power to prevent it from happening.